So what is appreciative inquiry anyway?

 Are you trying to merely solve problems with your staff, or do you include them in creating a better reality?

 Do your employees trust you?
 How do you know?

 Happiness and Trust

-In a recent podcast with David Hain, Director of Transformation Partners, based in Cardiff, Wales, we discussed some scary statistics about the declining level of trust in organizations around the world as well as the benefits of happiness and trust in the work place.
-We then explored how the Appreciative Inquiry model can be used as a way to not only develop trust, but to inspire others.
+In a recent podcast with David Hain, Director of Transformation Partners, based in Cardiff, Wales, we discussed some scary statistics about the declining level of trust in organizations around the world, as well as the benefits of happiness and trust in the workplace.

 Let’s start with the benefits of happiness at work.